 • Public security and defense challenges.

 The strategic goal of EDI is to foster the development of a knowledge-based economy in Latvia, in accordance to the science and technology development policies set by the Latvian government.
-This goal is reached by creating new knowledge and developing innovative technologies the application of which in the national economy ensures essential and sustainable progress in creating new products with high added value.
-Therefore the sustainable development of ICT and electronic equipment production industry is fostered and the global competitiveness of Latvia and the EU is increased.
+This goal is achieved through the acquisition of new knowledge and developing innovative technologies, the use of which in the national economy leads to significant progress in the creation of new products with high added value, thus promoting the sustainable development of the ICT and electronic equipment manufacturing sectors and increasing the competitiveness of Latvia and the European Union in the world.

 In 2014 and 2021 there were carried out in Latvia the International evaluation of scientific institutions activities.
-Experts rated EDI performance as excellent or good, and the EDI is the only state scientific institution in the field of engineering win this assessment evaluated as a high-level, strong and internationally important institution.
+EDI’s performance has been repeatedly rated as excellent or good by experts, and the Institute is the only national scientific institution in the field of engineering sciences that has been assessed in this evaluation as a high-level, strong and internationally significant institution.

 Status